 Facing life’s adversities with love

 I am a father of three beautiful children.
-I have no relationship with any of them, but I am not absent from their lives by choice.
+I have no relationship with any of them.
+I am not absent from their lives by choice.

 Following our separation, I was immediately denied contact with my children by their mother.
-There were no justifiable reasons for her to do this.
-Except to hurt me.
+Please note, there were no justifiable reasons for this to happen, that’s just how the current system works.

 I now realize that I was in a toxic relationship and something had to give.
 You can only hang on in there for so long.